vedantbahel/viteED/README.md

 We also look forward to develop viteED web-app.
 Contributions and suggestions are highly welcomed.

+## Database Structure
+Following is the structure of database that has been created using Appwrite.

+1. posts
+Columns: [postid, username, title, datetime, content, topics, status(posted or draft?)]
+2. users
+Columns: [username, avatar, topictags]

 ## Code of Conduct
 Review the [Code of Conduct](Code%20of%20Conduct.md)